 Learning Abilities Overview

-(Booking online now available- see 'Book Now' at the top of the homepage)
+(Booking online now available- see three lines, click for 'Book Now' at the top right of the homepage)

 Dyslexia is typically characterised by 'an unusual difference in skills' and varies in degree from person to person.
 Characteristics typically include clusters of weaknesses and also strengths.
 Dyslexia is widely recognised as being a specific learning disability of neurological origin.